VeerOneGPT/galileo-glass-ui/docs/animations/gesture-physics.md

 ## Core Concepts

-- **Unified Gesture Handling:** Captures touch, mouse, and pointer events through a consistent API.
+- **Unified Gesture Handling:** Captures touch, mouse, and pointer events through a consistent API (Implemented in both `useInertialMovement` and `useGesturePhysics`).
-- **Physics-Based Response:** Maps gesture inputs (velocity, displacement) to physical forces or impulses applied to elements.
+- **Physics-Based Response:** Maps gesture inputs (velocity, displacement) to physical forces or impulses applied to elements (Implemented via springs and inertia in both hooks).
-- **Inertia & Momentum:** Allows elements (like scrollable content) to continue moving and gradually slow down after a flick gesture (`useInertialMovement`).
+- **Inertia & Momentum:** Allows elements (like scrollable content) to continue moving and gradually slow down after a flick gesture (Implemented via `useInertialMovement`).
-- **Multi-Touch:** Recognizes and responds to common multi-touch gestures like pinch-to-zoom or rotation, often applying physics to the transformation.
+- **Multi-Touch:** Recognizes and responds to common multi-touch gestures like pinch-to-zoom or rotation (Implemented in `useGesturePhysics`).
-- **Boundary Constraints:** Defines physical boundaries (e.g., scroll limits) with configurable elasticity or collision behavior.
+- **Boundary Constraints:** Defines physical boundaries (e.g., scroll limits) with configurable elasticity or collision behavior (Implemented in both hooks).
-- **Haptic Feedback:** Integrates with device haptics to provide physical confirmation for gesture interactions.
+- **Haptic Feedback:** Integrates with device haptics to provide physical confirmation for gesture interactions (Implemented).

 ## `useGesturePhysics` Hook